avisoori-databricks/Finetuning-Guide/README.md

 Datasets used here:

-b-mc2/sql-create-context - i.e. WikiSQL and Spider (a ~4500 sample of this with table names)
+b-mc2/sql-create-context - i.e. WikiSQL and Spider (a ~4500 sample of this with table names) - BSD-3-Clause license and cc-by-4.0 respectively

 codeAlpaca-20k - cc-by-4.0 license according to repo: https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k